All About Sandwich Courses in UK

-Repeat sentences are one of the most crucial and scoring segments of PTE speaking module.
-These questions aim at assessing the listening and speaking abilities of the test taker and that’s why forms a substantial and relatively scoring share of integrated weightage system of PTE.
+Repeat sentences are one of the most crucial and scoring segments of the PTE Speaking module.
+These questions aim at assessing the listening and speaking abilities of the test taker and that’s why forms a substantial and relatively scoring share of the integrated weightage system of PTE.

 You can hear the sentence only once, and after the audio gets over, you will be allowed not more than 3 seconds to deliver your response.
 As this extremely short span of 3 seconds can get over just with a blink of your eyes, getting little late in responding, can position you at the risk of getting snatched out with an ultimate opportunity to score well, that would have otherwise helped you to add a simply prominent score to your results.